 Also, find out what your credit score is.
 Get your true credit score from myfico.com.
 You’ll pay around $20 but it’s the most accurate way to know your score.

 The amount you need for a down payment will depend on the type of mortgage you end up with.
 But here’s the deal: the more you put down towards your loan, the better.
 If you can put 20% down, you’ll avoid paying private mortgage insurance (also known as PMI) which will save you big in the long run.
 Why is that?
 Because it’s an additional cost on your loan payments.

 If you don’t have heaps of money at your disposal to purchase a home outright, you want to be sure you can get a loan.
 This is where pre-qualification comes in.

-Getting pre-qualified for a mortgage gives you a huge leg-up when it comes to placing an offer.
+Getting pre-qualified for a mortgage gives you a huge leg up when it comes to making an offer.
 It shows the seller that you’re serious about purchasing their home.
 If you’re bidding against another buyer who isn’t pre-qualified, it could mean the difference in getting your offer accepted.